Thorkee/5103_AA_Project/README.md

 This is a **collaborative project** with the **Hong Kong Airport Authority** aimed at detecting potential issues when workers transport goods using trolleys.
 The system is designed to trigger an **alert** if the **height of the goods** on the trolley exceeds the height of the operator.
 Alerts are sent via **Telegram** to notify relevant personnel of any safety risks.

+To test our model, you may call API Key: **mAG26LjDPqjrqmJOBrRs**, ver.
+2.

 ## Key Components:

 1. **Data Collection**: